ayushsharma82/NetWizard/src/app/docs/intro/async-mode/page.md

 ## Dependencies

 {% callout title="Important" %}
-From v1.2.0 and onwards, we have switched our dependency from `mathieucarbou/ESPAsyncWebServer` to `ESP32Async/ESPAsyncWebServer`.
-If you are using the deprecated fork from `mathieucarbou`, then it's advisable to delete it from your system and install the new async mode dependencies from `ESP32Async` organization.
+From v1.2.0 and onwards, we have switched our dependency to `ESP32Async/ESPAsyncWebServer`.
+If you are using the deprecated fork from `mathieucarbou` or `me-no-dev`, then it's advisable to delete it from your PC and install the new async mode dependencies from `ESP32Async` organization.

 This was a joint decision among multiple core collaborators to form the `ESP32Async` organization and keep a single maintained version.
 All the changes and improvements from mathieu's fork of `ESPAsyncWebServer` were  merged in `ESP32Async/ESPAsyncWebServer`.
 {% /callout %}